Jcdiem/Chicken-Xtreme/README.md

 ### Inspiration
 <ul>
     <li> <a href="https://danielyxie.github.io/bitburner/">danielyxie</a> for the general aesthetic and a lot of ideas for my game.
-If you want a better and finished version of my project, check their BitBurner project out. </li>
+If you want a cool casual cyberpunk-y terminal game, definetely check their work out. </li>
 </ul>